 The OSCEs are designed to test the participants’ clinical experience, judgement, interpretation of evidence, attitude and communication skills.

 The OSCEs will take place within an examination facility, typically a wing of a teaching hospital or University with an appropriate lay-out and equipment for the conduct of OSCEs.

-There will be 6 stations, each representing a simple clinical situation.
-Participants will be provided with 7 minutes to complete each station, with a short break in between each station.
+There will usually be 6 stations, each representing a simple clinical situation.
+Participants will be provided with a few minutes (typically 8) to complete each station, with a short break in between each station.
 Each station will be marked using an examination paper, to be completed by the participant, or in some specific cases by an examiner who will attend the station.

 Each OSCE will be organised in a way that participants are provided with information which is as objective as possible.
 Any communication from examiners or actors shall be as objective as possible and based on guidance provided in advance at the Examiner briefing.

 Vivas are designed to test the participants’ clinical experience, judgement, attitude and communication skills.

 Vivas are oral examinations, in which the participant is asked to engage in a dialogue with an examiner.